-Employer related investments include securities issued by the employer, In plain English - what loans to the employer and any investment property occupied by the does this show? employer.
+Employer related investments include securities issued by the employer, loans to the employer and any investment property occupied by the employer.
 They also include investments made indirectly through pooled investment vehicles.

 During the year, there were no direct or indirect employer related investments.